w3c/wcag3/informative/guidelines/images-and-media/figure-captions.md

 ## User needs

-* [TODO] I need persistent captions (figure captions) on images and other figures (whether the image contains text, graphic information, or both) Information that describes its reason/purpose for being in the content or provenance.
+* As a person with a cognitive disability or memory impairment, I need images and other figures to have persistent captions that explain why the image or figure is included in the content.